Trends of 2017

 "Allusive and enigmatic, Shadow is a master of ambiance.
 It is a color that calls to mind a 'past', yet it can also make a contemporary, color-confident statement," said Ellen O'Neill, Benjamin Moore Creative Director.
-"Shadow is sophisticated, provocative and poetic, it can bring energy to a space or harmony and a moment of respite."
+"Shadow is sophisticated, provocative and poetic, it can bring energy to

 This trend was first spotted at New York Fashion Week in the fall of 2016.
 Expect to see this emerge into one of the hottest home décor trends of 2017.
 Anyone who loves to mix their patterns no longer needs to worry that too many statement pieces in one room can be too busy.
-You can still find a patterned piece of furniture or décor to anchor a room with enticing and mismatched patterns.
+You can still find a patterned piece of furniture or décor to

 Faux finishing throughout your home can sometimes provide more budget-friendly alternatives to authentic materials.
 Take for example faux wood ceiling beams instead of real wood; engineered quartz vs Carrara marble; faux manufactured grey floors vs real hardwood.
 The material you choose can have a dramatic effect on your budget.
 Make sure you do your research ahead of time and choose the best material for your home.